roots/trellis/README.md

 Trellis will configure a server with the following and more:

-- Ubuntu 20.04 Focal LTS
+- Ubuntu 22.04 Jammy LTS
 - Nginx (with optional FastCGI micro-caching)
 - PHP 8.0
 - MariaDB (a drop-in MySQL replacement)